 Are you homeschooling the presidency?
-No matter our political views, there are issues brought up by the 2016 U.S. election and current presidency that our children can learn from.
+No matter our political views, there are issues brought up by the current presidency that our children can learn from.
 As homeschoolers, we can help them learn about government through most of their homeschooling years, even without an official course.
 Continue reading »

 One of my favorite "instead of curriculum" titles is the book Damned Lies and Statistics: Untangling Numbers from the Media, Politicians, and Activists by Joel Best.

 This book is a great book for your high schooler to read.
 While it can be paired with a traditional study of statistics, it also works well on its own for kids who need to understand statistics from either a consumer point of view or for fact-checking research or stories in the media.
 Continue reading »